 Brilliantly argued, original and thoroughly accessible, Business Sutra presents a radical and nuanced approach to management, business and leadership in a diverse, fast- changing, and increasingly polarized world.

-CONTENTS OF THE BOOK
+ORDER YOUR COPY OF THE BOOK